-The NightTrace toolset is part of the NightStarTM family consisting of an interactive debugging and performance analysis tool, trace data collection daemons, and an Application Programming Interface (API) allowing user applications to log data values.
+NightTrace is part of the NightStarTM family and consists of an interactive debugging and performance analysis tool, trace data collection daemons, and two Application Programming Interfaces (APIs) allowing user applications to log data values as well as analyze data collected from user or kernel daemons.
 NightTrace allows you to graphically display information about important events in your application and the kernel, for example, event occurrences, timings, and data values.
 NightTrace consists of the following parts:

-NightTrace API Libraries and include files for use in user applications that log trace events to shared memory ntrace A graphical tool that controls daemon sessions and displays user and kernel trace events in trace event file(s) ntraceud A daemon program that copies user applications' trace events from shared memory to trace event file(s) ntracekd A daemon program that copies operating system kernel trace events from kernel memory to trace event file(s)
+ntrace a graphical tool that controls daemon sessions and displays user and kernel trace events in trace event file(s) ntraceud a daemon program that copies user applica- tions' trace events from shared memory to trace event file(s) ntracekd a daemon program that copies operating sys- tem kernel trace events from kernel memory to trace event file(s) NightTrace Logging API libraries and include files for use in user applications that log trace events to shared memory NightTrace Analysis API libraries and include files for use in user applications that want to analyze data collected from user or kernel daemons